- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?

 - We ask that if you’re worried about somebody or something, that you please talk to your teacher, your principal, or any other trusted adult in the school district so that we can take steps to prevent violence from occurring in the school community.

-- What kind of training sessions have you done in-district with the new consultant?
+- What kind of training sessions have you done in-district with Needham?

-- During the summer, Needham worked side-by-side with our administrators to review individual building-level emergency response plans – as well as the District-Wide Plan, which was adopted at the Aug.
-22 school board meeting.
+- Needham continuously work side-by-side with our administrators, faculty and staff to review individual building-level emergency response plans – as well as the District-Wide Safety Plan, which is adopted annually by the Board of Education.

-- This new partnership with Needham also allowed the district to greatly expand our professional development offerings around safety, not only with our staff but also our substitutes, students and community members.
-The additional training opportunities included: school safety and security (SAVE – Schools Against Violence in Education) training for building and district administrators; SAVE training for staff and faculty; SAVE training for high school students; threat assessment; supplemental first Aid training for PE Staff; Stop the Bleed; concussion training; chemical hygiene; and playground safety.
+- The partnership with Needham allows the district to provide annual professional development offerings around safety, not only with our staff but also our substitutes, students and community members.
+The additional training opportunities include school safety and security (SAVE – Schools Against Violence in Education) training for building and district administrators; SAVE training for staff and faculty; SAVE training for high school students; threat assessment; supplemental first Aid training for PE Staff; Stop the Bleed; concussion training; chemical hygiene; and playground safety.

 - How was the district-wide Safety Plan developed?
 Who was involved?

-- The District-Wide School Safety Plan was developed through extensive analysis of the local environment, emergency potential, and available resources.
-Through training and workshops that included district employees, administration, and local emergency services, the plan has been developed to address the specific needs of the Ichabod Crane Central School District and the community.
+- The District-Wide School Safety Plan is developed each year through extensive analysis of the local environment, emergency potential, and available resources.
+Through training and workshops that included district employees, administration, and local emergency services, the plan is developed to address the specific needs of the Ichabod Crane Central School District and the community.
 The plan adheres strictly to New York State regulations and guidelines.

 - Each school building is required to perform at least 12 emergency drills each year.
 Of those 12 drills, eight must be evacuation drills (fire drills) and the remaining four must be lockdown drills.
 The requirement comes from State Education Law 807.